Dipendra1896/Dipendra1896/README.md

 # Hi there 👋 I'm Dipendra

-I'm a **Software Engineer** and a passionate **Cybersecurity Enthusiast**.
+I'm a **Software Engineer** and a passionate **Cybersecurity Enthusiast, AWS Certifield Cloud Practitioner & DevOps Practitioner**.
 I love building robust software solutions and exploring the latest in security, privacy, and ethical hacking.
 My interests span distributed systems, secure coding, penetration testing, and automation.

 ## 🚀 About Me